harenbergsd/ett-vid-clipper/README.md

 Other options to consider:
 * Use `--starttime <x>` to specify that you only want to gather clips after x seconds.
 For instance, you probably don't want to include any warmup before a match.
-* If things are not working well, try tweaking `--delta` and `--min_centroid` options.
+* If things are not working well, try tweaking the `--delta` options.
 These affect the sound detection aspect.

 ## How it Works

 This script finds clips based on the sound of a ball hitting a paddle.
 It uses [onset detection](librosa.onset.onset_detect), which works well for these sounds.
 Initially I had a recording of several paddle hits and tried using cross correlation to find other matches in the video, but this had had false positives and false negatives, though it might have worked OK.
 Onset detection ended up being simply and performed better.

 Due to memory constraints, this process needed to be performed in chunks.

 Once the timestamps are collected for every paddle hit, groups are determined based on gaps between the timestamps; i.e., sounds close together are part of the same point.